ASE G1 Maintenance & Lt. Repair Practice Test

 Answer D is wrong.
 If the vehicle pulls to the left only while braking, suspect a problem with the front right side brake unit.

-13. A vehicle's air conditioner blows warm while sitting at rest.
+13. A vehicle's air conditioner blows warm air at stop lights.
 It returns to normal at cruising speeds.
 All of the following will result in this condition EXCEPT:

 - A. A faulty fan clutch.